noiseprotocol/noise_spec/noise.md

 similar to the distinction between SIGMA-I and SIGMA-R; see Section 7.5 for more analysis on identity-hiding.)

-All interactive patterns allow some degree of encryption of handshake payloads:
+All interactive patterns allow some encryption of handshake payloads:

  * Patterns where the initiator has pre-knowledge of the responder's static public key (i.e. patterns ending in `"K"`) allow "zero-RTT" encryption, meaning